-If you’re from the north, bundling means one thing: layering.
-It is essential, without layers you get awfully cold, awfully quick.
-Pair things together and suddenly you’re a lot more comfortable.
-We might not all be coming off months of snow, ice, wind and more snow, but we all gain value when we mix and match, and bundle things together – even if it isn’t necessarily our thick winter gear.
+If you’re from anywhere north, bundling means one thing: layering.
+It is essential.
+Without layers you get awfully cold, awfully quick.
+By pairing things together you’re suddenly a lot more comfortable.
+We’re not all coming off months of snow, ice, wind and more snow, but we all gain value when we mix, match, and combine things together – even if it isn’t necessarily thick winter gear.

 What: